PCKRF: Point Cloud Completion and Keypoint Refinement With Fusion Data for 6D Pose Estimation: Our PCKRF Method

 \subsection{Preprocessing}

-This part aims to get the keypoints, initial pose and point cloud of each object.
-First, we follow keypoint-based approaches \cite{he2021ffb6d, he2020pvn3d} to select $K$ keypoints on each object surface.
-Then, with an RGBD image as input, the Pose Estimation Network outputs the segmentation results and predicts the pose of each object in the image.
-Furthermore, we convert the given segmented depth map $D^{H_s \times W_s }$ to the point cloud of the target object $P_c^{3 \times N}$, where $H_s, W_s$ are the height and weight of the segmented depth map, and $N$ is the number of the point cloud.
-Finally, we convert the point cloud from the camera coordinate frame $P_c$ to the object coordinate frame $P_o$ by the given initial pose $R_{init} \in SO(3)$ and $T_{init} \in \mathbb{R}^3$.
+This part aims to obtain the keypoints, initial pose, and visible point cloud of each object.
+Firstly, we follow keypoint-based approaches \cite{he2021ffb6d, he2020pvn3d} to select $K$ keypoints on each object surface.
+Subsequently, the pose estimation network takes in an RGBD image as input and outputs the segmentation results and predicts the pose of each object in the image.
+Additionally, we convert the given segmented depth map $D^{H_s \times W_s }$ to the point cloud of the target object $P_c^{3 \times N}$, where $H_s, W_s$ are the height and weight of the segmented depth map, respectively, and $N$ is the number of points in the point cloud.
+Furthermore, we transform the point cloud from the camera coordinate system $P_c$ to the object coordinate system $P_o$ using the provided initial pose $R_{init} \in SO(3)$ and $T_{init} \in \mathbb{R}^3$ as follows:

+Finally, we apply the MeanShift clustering algorithm \cite{cheng1995mean} to eliminate outliers, which enhances the subsequent performance of the point cloud registration.